TYPO3-Solr/ext-solr/CONTRIBUTING.md

 ./Tests/Build/cibuild.sh
 ```

-Make sure that the testsuite is runnig, before you do a pull request.
+Make sure that the testsuite is running, before you do a pull request.

 ## Documentation